lacerdamj/lacerdamj.github.io/_teaching/ufsj_undergrad.md

 location: "São João del-Rei, Brazil"
 ---

-This is a description of the undergraduate modules I have lectured at UFSJ.
+This is a description of the undergraduate modules I have lectured at UFSJ since 2016.

 Linear Systems
 ======